pottekkat/awesome-readme/README.md

 <!-- Describe your project in brief -->

-The project title should be self explanotory and try not to make it a mouthful.
+The project title should be self-explanatory and try not to make it a mouthful.
 (Although exceptions exist- **awesome-readme-writing-guide-for-open-source-projects** - would have been a cool name)

 Add a cover/banner image for your README. **Why?** Because it easily **grabs people's attention** and it **looks cool**(*duh!obviously!*).